JunyangGuo1212/Simple_Visual_Odometry_V1_01/README.md

 # 1D_SLAM_V1_01
-the code is based on the RatSLAM
+The code is based on the RatSLAM, only for study the principle and model of RatSLAM.

-brain-inspired 1D head direction cells model for visual SLAM
+Brain-inspired 1D head direction cells model for visual SLAM